stefanofa/awesome/TOPICS.md

 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
 We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.

-## cdp

-*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
-We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.

 ## data-warehouse

 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
 We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.